Kat5ura/gulp-snippet-injector/README.md

 Default: `''`

-Description: `A string you can use to distinguish the entry your snippet inject into `
+Description: `A string you can use to distinguish the entry where your snippet inject into. `

 ### inject(filePath, [options])